frankshearar/Home/Support-package-renames.md

 ![image](https://user-images.githubusercontent.com/737941/79151940-3794b580-7d80-11ea-82d8-09d4347dd235.png)

 ### Update the "Deprecation" section on the "Manage Package" page
-We will add a link to the "Deprecation" section:
+We will add a `rename a package` link to the "Deprecation" section:

 ![image](https://user-images.githubusercontent.com/737941/79291677-1c12d300-7e84-11ea-8ea5-355996eb6404.png)